Vazeagle/Data-Srtructures-implementations-on-java/README.md

 interpolation search
 red-black tree (with search and insert classes Tree and TreeNode respectively) digital tree(trie) (with search and insert class TrieNode)

+A report is included with performance graphs in greek.